Koha-Community/kohadocs/source/tools.rst

 .. _upload-local-cover-image-label:

-Upload Local Cover Image
+Upload local cover image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Catalog > Upload Local Cover Image
+-  *Get there:* More > Tools > Catalog > Upload local cover image

-This tool will allow you to upload cover images for the materials in
+This tool allows you to upload cover images for the materials in
 your catalog.

-To access this tool, staff will need the
+To access this tool staff need the
 :ref:`upload\_local\_cover\_images permission <granular-tools-permissions-label>`.

-In
-order for images to show in the staff client and/or OPAC you will need
+For images to show in the staff client and OPAC you need to set
-to set your :ref:`LocalCoverImages` and/or
-:ref:`OPACLocalCoverImages` preferences to
+:ref:`LocalCoverImages` and :ref:`OPACLocalCoverImages` preferences to
+'Display'.

-'Display.'
-Images can be uploaded in batches or one by one.
+Images can be uploaded in batches or individually.

-    **Note**
+    **Notes**

     Koha does not have a maximum file size limit for this tool, but
-    Apache may limit the maximum size of uploads (talk to your sys
+    the webserver (such as Apache) may limit the maximum size of uploads
-    admin).

-    **Note**
+    (talk to your system administrator).

-    When you want to upload multiple images onto a bib record, they will
+    Where there are multiple images for a record they will
-    display left to right (then top to bottom, depending on screen real
+    display left to right (then top to bottom, depending on screen
-    estate) in order of uploading, and the one on the left (the first
+    size) in the order they were uploaded.
+The image on the left (the first
-    one uploaded) will be the one used as a thumbnail cover in search
+    one uploaded) is used as a thumbnail cover in search
-    results and on the detail page.
+    results and on the details page.
 There is no way to reorder cover
     images uploaded in this way, so be sure to upload them in the order
     you'd like them to appear.

     |image1239|

-If uploading a single image:
+To upload a single image:

--  Visit the tool and click the 'Browse' button to browse to the image
+-  Go to the tool, click the 'Browse' button, and find the image
    on your local machine.

    |image363|

--  Click 'Upload file'
+-  Click 'Upload file'.

--  Choose 'Image file' under the 'File type' section
+-  Choose 'Image file' under the 'File type' section.

 -  Enter the biblionumber for the record you're attaching this image to.
    This is not the same as the barcode, this is the system generated
    number assigned by Koha.

    -  Find the biblionumber by looking at the end of the URL in the
-      address bar when on the detail page
+      address bar when on the details page

       |image364|

-   -  or by clicking on the MARC tab on the detail page in the staff
+   -  or by clicking on the MARC tab on the details page in the staff
-      client
+      client.

       |image365|

 -  If you would like to replace any other cover images you may have
    uploaded in the past, check the 'Replace existing covers' box under
-   the 'Options' section
+   the 'Options' section.

--  Click 'Process images'
+-  Click 'Process images'.

--  You will be presented with a summary of the upload and a link to the
+-  You are presented with a summary of the upload and a link to the
-   record you have just added the image to
+   record you have just added the image to.

-If uploading a batch of images at once you will need to prepare a ZIP
-file first.

--  Enter in to the ZIP file all the images you are uploading
+To upload a batch of images:

+-  Create a folder with the images to upload in it.

--  Also include a text file (\*.TXT) named either datalink.txt or
+-  Create a text file (\*.txt) named either datalink.txt or
    idlink.txt listing the biblionumber followed by the image name for
-   each image one per line
+   each image, one per line.

-   -  ex.
-4091,image4091.jpg
+   -  For example: 4091,image4091.jpg

       |image366|

+-  Create a ZIP file that includes all the images to upload and the text file.

--  Browse your local computer to the ZIP file
+-  Go to the tool, click the 'Browse' button, and browse to the ZIP
+   file on your computer.

--  Click 'Upload file'
+-  Click 'Upload file'.

 -  Choose 'Zip file' under the 'File type' section

 -  If you would like to replace any other cover images you may have
    uploaded in the past, check the 'Replace existing covers' box under
-   the 'Options' section
+   the 'Options' section.

 -  Click 'Process images'

--  You will be presented with a summary of the upload
+-  You are presented with a summary of the upload.

    |image367|